 BrightFocus awards funds with the express understanding that BrightFocus is the exclusive financial supporter of the research project for which Grant monies were requested.
 BrightFocus does not allow BrightFocus Grant funds to be used for research projects funded, in whole or in part by another source without express written permission from BrightFocus applied for and received in advance of the anticipated occurrence of the overlap.

 All occurrences or anticipated occurrences of Overlapping Grant Awards must be reported immediately to BrightFocus.
-The Principal Investigator and Grantee Institution shall have thirty (30) days from the report of the overlap to remedy the overlap.
-Failure of the Principal Investigator and Grantee Institution to report or satisfactorily remedy the occurrence of overlap between the BrightFocus Grant and the funding of another organization will result, at the discretion of BrightFocus, in terminating the award, and/or the return of the overlapping proportion of monies awarded by BrightFocus to the Grantee Institution up to and including the full value of the BrightFocus award.
+The Grantee Institution shall have thirty (30) days from the report of the overlap to remedy the overlap.
+Failure of the Grantee Institution to report or satisfactorily remedy the occurrence of overlap between the BrightFocus Grant and the funding of another organization will result, at the discretion of BrightFocus, in terminating the award, and/or the return of the overlapping proportion of monies awarded by BrightFocus to the Grantee Institution up to and including the full value of the BrightFocus award.

 Use of Human Subjects or Vertebrate Animals for Research